-Your vehicle has one or two accessory power sockets, depending on the model.
+Your vehicle has one, two, or three accessory power sockets, depending on the model.
 All models have a front accessory power socket on the dashboard above the glove box.

-The EX model has another accessory power socket in the cargo area on the passenger's side.
+EX and SC models have an accessory power socket in the cargo area on the passenger's side.